 While Amazon takes care of the entire fulfillment process for you, they only do so once they have the inventory in their hands.
 Sellers can struggle with preparing and shipping their items to Amazon’s fulfillment centers.

 You must forecast the items you think you’re going to sell and then must properly label and ship them to Amazon.
 It takes more time, planning, and costs to ship your products to the right warehouses.
-It’s even more difficult if you’re sending out multiple products.
+It’s even more difficult if you’re sending out thousands of products.

-If you’re interested in a more in-depth article that compares more FBA alternatives, check out our article 3rd Party Fulfillment Services: Fulfillment by Amazon (FBA) Alternatives.
+For an in-depth analysis of FBA alternatives, check out our article 3rd Party Fulfillment Services: Fulfillment by Amazon (FBA) Alternatives.

 Is FBA Worth the Cost for Your Business?

-Fulfillment by Amazon is used by a lot of third-party sellers.
-But, it doesn’t mean it’s right for your business.
+Just because Fulfillment by Amazon is used by a lot of third-party sellers, it doesn’t mean it’s right for your business.

-You have to evaluate its main benefits of faster shipping, easy returns, and potentially reaching more customers versus its service fees.
+You must evaluate its main benefits such as 2-day shipping and easy returns versus its service fees.
 Sellers also must factor in some cited issues with commingling and sales tax compliance.

-For some, it might be tough choice whether to use FBA.
-If you do decide that FBA is right for you, learn more about how to integrate FBA more tightly with your other retail systems like your ERP, POS, and webstores.
+For some, it might be a tough choice whether to use FBA.
+If you do decide that FBA is right for you, learn more about how to integrate FBA more tightly with your other retail systems like your ERP, POS, and web stores.